-Every single thing that you do, whether you’re starting a new business from scratch or coming up with the idea, you have to validate it.
+Every single thing that you do, whether you’re just choosing a business name with a name business generator that provides unique, memorable, and long-lasting ideas, starting a new business from scratch, or coming up with the idea, you have to validate it.
 You have to do some customer development as well.
 Maybe you’ll go to LegalZoom and get the right documents in place and get your operating agreement in place.

 You have all those things you need to learn, and then after you figure out how to start a business, you need to learn how to actually get customers and build a repeatable process.

 A lot of times, aspiring entrepreneurs will look to established entrepreneurs for inspiration.
 And they’ll see that everything is perfect on Instagram.
 Everyone is doing well.
 Everybody is killing it.
 They have nice cars.
 They have such nice lives.
 Meanwhile, you’re struggling to make ends meet.

 Related Content: Instagram Stories: How Brands Can Benefit from this New Feature

 Sometimes, you can look at that stuff and get very envious.
 This happens to all entrepreneurs.
 The thing they don’t realize is that this type of comparison is pointless, and actually hurtful.
 You can’t really compare your chapter 1 to somebody else’s chapter 25, right?

 So don’t just look at the present day success and the fruits of their labor—think about the labor itself.
 When I look at the entrepreneurs that have had multiple businesses or multiple bestsellers, they put in the work at the very beginning to get to where they are.